-With global demand for LNG surging, and energy security high on the political agenda, future demand for RasGas offtake is not an issue.
-Furthermore, the low cost of Qatari gas gives RasGas a major cost advantage over all other LNG sources.
-The breakeven costs on the project are highly conservative with the plant remaining competitive and being able to service its debt even if oil dropped to under \$11 per barrel and gas fell to below \$2 per mmBTU (currently around \$9 but expected to fall and to be around \$4 throughout the term of the debt).
+Similarly, the low cost of Qatari gas gives RasGas a major cost advantage over all other LNG sources.
+The breakeven costs on the project are highly conservative with the plant remaining competitive and being able to service its debt even if oil dropped to under \$11 per barrel (currently \$68) and gas fell to below \$2 per mmBTU (currently around \$9 but expected to fall and to be around \$4 throughout the term of the debt).
 The project will also generate 30% of its revenues from condensates and LPG by 2010, both of which have established and stable markets.